 NBS's Leadership Council met in September 2012 to identify the issues inside their organizations, in their value chains, in the marketplace, in government and in society that limit sustainable development.
-In a one-day roundtable facilitated by management researcher and executive director of NBS Tima Bansal, these leaders identified 10 issues facing Canadian businesses and phrased them as questions for the research community and other members of the business community to start answering:

 The 10 Sustainability Challenges For Canadian Business in 2013